-🍝 Summer Sausage & Zucchini Pasta
+🍝 Spicy Sausage & Crispy Zucchini Pasta

 A quick, flavorful summer pasta to feed your friends on a Tuesday.